vbotka/ansible-certificate/README.md

 ## Role Variables

-- review default variables in *defaults/main.yml*
+- See default variables in *defaults/main.yml*
-- review OS specific variables in *vars/defaults/*
+- See OS specific variables in *vars/defaults/*
-- review examples in *vars/main.yml*
+- See examples in *vars/main.yml*

 ## Workflow